 This Guinness Beef Stew recipe is full of tender beef, hearty veggies, and a rich tomato stout broth.
 Instant Pot and Crock-Pot options included in the notes below.

-- 2 tablespoons olive oil, divided
+- 3 tablespoons olive oil, divided

 - 3 pounds beef chuck roast, trimmed of excess fat and cut into bite-sized pieces

-- Kosher salt and freshly-cracked black pepper
+- fine sea salt and freshly-cracked black pepper

-- 4 cloves garlic, peeled and minced
+- 4 cloves garlic, pressed or minced

-- 1/3 cup flour
+- 1/4 cup all-purpose flour

 - 1 (12 ounce) bottle Guinness beer

-- 4 cups beef stock
+- 4 cups good-quality beef stock

 - 3 tablespoons tomato paste